PEtab-dev/PEtab-GUI/docs/source/tutorial.rst

 Visualization and Simulation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the **Measurement Plot** panel, you will see a visualization of your measurements.
-You can click on single points in the
+In the :guilabel:`Measurement Plot` panel, you will see a visualization of your measurements.
+You can click on individual points in the
-measurement plot to see the corresponding measurement in the **Measurement Table** and vice versa.
+measurement plot to see the corresponding measurement in the :guilabel:`Measurement Table` and vice versa.
 This can already help getting an
 idea of the dynamics of your model and spot potential outliers in your measurements.

 Once you have defined all the necessary components, you might want to see whether a specific parameter set leads to a good fit of the model to the measurements.
-For this you can add two panels to the main interface, the **Simulation Table** and the **Visualization Table**.
+For this you can add two panels to the main interface, the :guilabel:`Simulation Table` and the :guilabel:`Visualization Table`.
-The **Simulation Tabel** panel is strictly speaking not part of the PEtab problem definition.
+The **Simulation Table** panel is strictly speaking not part of the PEtab problem definition.
-Structurally it is the same as the **Measurement Plot** panel, with the sole differen that the column `measurement`
+Structurally it is the same as the **Measurement Plot** panel, with the sole difference that the column `measurement`
 is replaced by `simulation`.
 The **Visualization Table** allows you to specify how the measurements (and simulations) should be visualized.
 In short:

-* every plotId corresponds to a specific plot.
-Rows that have the same plotId will be plotted together.
+* every `plotId` corresponds to a specific plot.
+Rows that have the same `plotId` will be plotted together.
 * You specify your `xValues` and `yValues` for each row.
 * You can specify additional details, such as offsets and scale.
 For more details see the `PEtab Documentation`_.